drahosj/308labs/lab-07/lab07.md

 $ wget http://fs.devloop.org.uk/filesystems/Debian-Jessie/Debian-Jessie-AMD64-root_fs.bz2.md5
 ~~~

-Next we want to check that the download's checksum to make sure the download was successful.
+Next we want to check the download's checksum to make sure the download was successful.
 To do this, run the following command:

 ~~~bash
 $ md5sum -c Debian-Jessie-AMD64-root_fs.bz2.md5